blindpandas/spellcheck/readme.md

 The addon comes with the English dictionary by default, which will be installed with your permission while installing the addon.
 The spell check will be done depending on the keyboard input language.
 However, if the dictionary hasn't been installed previously, NVDA will prompt you to install the dictionary of that language.
 Once you click yes, the dictionary will be installed, and you can spellcheck in that language now on.
-Additionally, you can press NVDA+CTRL+alt+s to bring up a list of languages where you can select a language manually and download the dictionary if it hasn't been downloaded previously or perform spell check in that language. press the same shortcut once more to return to the previous method, which is checking based on the keyboard input.
+Additionally, you can press NVDA+ALT+SHIFT+L to bring up a list of languages where you can select a language manually and download the dictionary if it hasn't been downloaded previously or perform spell check in that language. press the same shortcut once more to return to the previous method, which is checking based on the keyboard input.

 ## notes

 - closing the addon interface with the escape key will discard all the changes; nothing will be saved.
 - even if you only want to add words to the personal dictionary without replacing any text, you must press control+r for these words to be added to the personal dictionary.
-- you can change the launching addon hotkey (NVDA+alt+s), executing the action hotkey (control+r), and manual language selection hotkey (NVDA+CTRL+Alt+S) from the input gestures dialog.
+- you can change the launching addon hotkey (NVDA+alt+s), executing the action hotkey (control+r), and manual language selection hotkey (NVDA+Alt+SHIFT+L) from the input gestures dialog.

 ## keyboard hotkeys